-Studying abroad is a beautiful opportunity to discover a new world and perhaps escape from your old life for a while.
+Moving abroad (even if just for a short-term stay) is a beautiful opportunity to discover a new world and perhaps escape from the life you left behind in your home country.
 However, this means that things can get a little tricky.
 Despite living in Spain, you will sometimes feel like your world is back home.
 At other times, it may seem like friends or family just do not understand that your world is unfolding in Spain.
 As always, the solution lies in striking the right balance!

 The first thing you need to realize is that now you live in two worlds.
-You will often feel disconnected from someone and as though someone else will never fully be able to understand your most precious moments or the places where you lived them.
-This is sadly the truth and there’s not much you can do about it.
+You will often feel disconnected from friends and family back home.
+At the same time, you will also often feel at a loss when it comes to including them in your world abroad.
+This is sadly the normal reality for expats and there’s not much you can do about it.
 The best that you can do is to accept it and work on the balance from there.

 If you are someone who has really close relationships with your family and/or tends to be the person that all of your friends turn to in their times of need, you may struggle to be fully ‘present’ here in Spain.
-Nevertheless, I’m going to advise you to consistently remind yourself that you are having a short-lived abroad experience.
-While it is important to ‘be there’ for your loved ones, you also have to remember to put yourself first.
+Nevertheless, we advise you to remember that you are having a short-lived abroad experience OR that you are trying to establish a long-term home here.
+Either way, while it is important to ‘be there’ for your loved ones, you also have to remember to put yourself first.

-Keeping the above thoughts in mind, you should be able to manage your own mental balance between your two worlds.
-However, you must also acknowledge that what you need may not always be what your worlds are asking of you.
+With the above advice, we hope you feel more prepared in terms of balancing your two worlds.
+However, we must also acknowledge that what you need may not always be what your worlds are asking of you.
 Your parents may want you to call every night.
 Your overseas girlfriend may want you to stay in on a Saturday night to Skype with her.
 Your best friend may break up with her partner and expect you to be on console-patrol for days on end.

 It is up to you to decide how many of these needs you can fulfill.
-Be as fair as possible with your world across the ocean, but remember that they ARE across the ocean.
+Be as fair as possible with your world across the ocean, but remember that they ARE across the ocean (or otherwise far away).
 You don’t always have to―and literally can’t―bend yourself out of shape to be there for someone who, in reality, might be better off talking to someone in person.

-On the flipside, be sure to listen to your internal compass when it comes to cancelling on friends or family in the US because of plans that come up in Spain.
-If it’s a once-in-a-lifetime opportunity to do something awesome, by all means explain to your American world and reschedule.
-But if it’s merely another tapas and cañas outing that's not so important, don’t let your new Spanish world friends talk you out of necessary time “in your American world.”
+On the flipside, be sure to listen to your internal compass when it comes to cancelling on friends or family back home because of plans that come up in Spain.
+If it’s a once-in-a-lifetime opportunity to do something awesome, by all means explain to your “back-home world” and reschedule.
+But if it’s merely another tapas and cañas outing that’s not so important, don’t let your new Spanish world friends talk you out of necessary time “in your back-home world.”

 IT’S OKAY if you want to talk to your parents or best friends more than once a week.
 You know yourself better than anyone else and perhaps those short reminders of home are what keep you grounded and give you the energy to keep going and live your time in Spain to its fullest.
 There’s nothing wrong with that.